astroslav/astrosat-pipeline-public/README.md

 ### What is this repository for? ###

 * This repository is for post-processing of level 1 AstroSAT data from the LAXPC instrument to level 2 and analyzing the data.
+This work was supported by Canadian Space Agency funding (18ASTROS-2).

 ### LAXPC data analysis using LAXPC software available [here](http://astrosat-ssc.iucaa.in/?q=laxpcData)